A Mixture Model to Detect Edges in Sparse Co-expression Graphs: Discussion

 \section{Discussion}

 We propose a new approach for detecting edges in gene networks, based on co-expression data.
 We consider the entire set of genes as a network in which nodes represent genes and weights on edges represent the correlation between expression levels of pairs of genes.
-We start by modeling the normalized pairwise correlations as a mixture of three components - a normal component with mean 0, representing the majority of pairs which are not co-expressed, and two non-null components, modeled as log-normal distributions, for positively and negatively correlated pairs.
+We start by modeling the normalized pairwise correlations as a mixture of three components: a normal component with mean 0, representing the majority of pairs which are not co-expressed, and two non-null components, modeled as log-normal distributions, for positively and negatively correlated pairs.

 From a theoretical point of view, the so-called $L_2N$ model has the advantage that the overlap between the null component and the non-null components around 0 is negligible.
-This helps to avoid identifiability problems which are known to affect other mixture models which rely only on normal components, such as the spike-and-slab or a three-way mixture model.
+This helps to avoid identifiability problems which are known to affect other mixture models which rely only on normal components, such as the spike-and-slab or a three-way normal mixture model.
 Furthermore, the mixture model allows us to accurately estimate the proportion of spurious correlations among all pairs of genes and to derive a cutoff criterion in order to eliminate the vast majority of the edges in the graph that correspond to uncorrelated genes.
-We also derived estimators for the probabilities of Type-I and Type-II errors, as well as the false discovery rate associated with the removal of edges from the graph according to the cutoff criterion.
+We also derived estimators for the probabilities of Type-I and Type-II errors, as well as the false discovery rate associated with the cutoff criterion.

 From a practical point of view, this model appears to fit co-expression data extremely well, even when the data are not generated according to the mixture model.
-Our simulations show that it outperforms other methods in terms of its power to detect edges, and that it maintains a low false discovery rate.
+Our simulations show that it outperforms other methods in terms of the power to detect edges, and that it maintains a low false discovery rate.
 Estimation of the model parameters is done very efficiently, using the EM algorithm.
-In typical gene expression data sets which consist of thousands of genes and millions of edges in the gene network, computational efficiency is critical.
+In typical gene expression datasets which consist of thousands of genes and millions of putative edges, computational efficiency is critical.

-Note that our approach does not require any assumptions about the underlying structure of the network.
+Our approach does not require any assumptions about the underlying structure of the network.
 We only assume that the normalized correlations follow the $L_2N$ model.
-This is a very modest assumption since the Fisher-transformed correlations are indeed (asymptotically) normally distributed for all the uncorrelated pairs.
+This is a very modest assumption since the Fisher z-transformed correlations are indeed (asymptotically) normally distributed for all the uncorrelated pairs.